Dewakan becomes highest-awarded Malaysian restaurant by MICHELIN, with 2 stars

 Dewakan aside, Chef Raymond Tham’s Beta was also awarded its very first MICHELIN 1-star.
 This is on top of Kuala Lumpur’s DC by Darren Chin, as well as Penang’s Restaurant Au Jardin and Auntie Gaek Lean’s, which have all managed to retain their 1-star MICHELIN ratings from the year before.

-As for other MICHELIN categories this year, 14 new names have been added to the MICHELIN Bib Gourmand listing; five from the nation’s metropolitan capital, and eight from the Pearl of the Orient.
-This brings the total number of Bib Gourmand eateries to 45.
-As the organisation explains it, candidates under this category are identified for offering good food at great value, with price points falling between the ‘on a budget’ or ‘moderate spend’ range.
+As for other MICHELIN categories this year, 25 new names have been added to the MICHELIN Selected listing; 16 from the nation’s metropolitan capital, and nine from the Pearl of the Orient.
+This brings the total number of Select eateries to 77.
+In its entirety, this year’s MICHELIN Guide has seen the inclusion of 127 restaurants and eateries, featuring up to 30 different cuisines.

 Feature and hero image credits: Dewakan/Instagram